 The annual profits from domestic financing and export financing are transferred to two separate reserves on Finnvera's balance sheet: the reserve for domestic operations and the reserve for export credit guarantee and special guarantee operations.
-Correspondingly, losses from domestic operations are covered from the reserve for domestic operations, while losses from export credit guarantees and special guarantees are covered from the reserve for export operations.
+Losses from domestic operations are covered from the reserve for domestic operations, while losses from export credit guarantees and special guarantees are covered from the reserve for export operations.
 There is no cross-subvention between the reserves.
-At the end of the year, before appropriations, the assets of the reserves totalled EUR 901 million.
+At the end of the year, before appropriations, the assets of the reserves totalled EUR 1,000 million.

 The State's responsibility for export credit guarantees and special guarantees is determined by the Act on the State Guarantee Fund (444/1998).
-If the losses incurred by these operations cannot be covered by the assets in the reserve for export credit guarantee and special guarantee operations on Finnvera plc's balance sheet, the losses will be covered by the State Guarantee Fund's assets that are supplemented, if necessary, with appropriations included in the State Budget.
+If the losses incurred by these operations cannot be covered by the assets in the reserve for export credit guarantee and special guarantee operations on Finnvera plc's balance sheet, the losses will be covered by the State Guarantee Fund's assets that are supplemented, if necessary, with appropriations included in the State

+Budget.
 The State Guarantee Fund's assets are also used to cover the liability arising from the guarantees and other commitments granted by the Finnish Guarantee Board - subsequently incorporated into Finnvera - and by its predecessors.
 Finnvera manages this 'old' liability for the State, and the State Guarantee Fund pays Finnvera a fee for its management.
-The 'old' liability totalled EUR 0.3 million at the end of 2017.

-Moreover, Finnvera's balance sheet includes a reserve for venture capital investments, under unrestricted equity.
+Moreover, Finnvera's balance sheet includes a reserve for venture capital investments, under non-tied capital.
 This reserve is used for monitoring the assets from the European Regional Development Fund (ERDF) allocated to venture capital investments.